Roger Ebert has written a powerful, meandering essay about shame.

 I never cheated again but that once was enough to give me a lifetime of shame.

-The common element of all these shame stories leads me to propose the following thesis:
+The common element of all these shame stories leads me to propose the following hypothesis:

 Our greatest shame arises when we do something that is not just bad but that conflicts with our image of ourselves.